 Our Approach to Due Diligence

-The ethical audit process, including grading, escalation and audit follow-up activity, is managed by our specialist Sourcing Office compliance teams located in Bangladesh, Cambodia, China, Hong Kong, India, Pakistan, Sri Lanka, and Vietnam.
+The ethical audit process, including grading, escalation and audit follow-up activity, is managed by our specialist Sourcing Office compliance teams located in Bangladesh, Cambodia, China, Hong Kong, India, Pakistan, Sri Lanka, Türkiye and Vietnam.
 Our regional teams also provide a valuable local presence in risk mitigation and remediation activities.

-We’re also working on responsible sourcing of fibres and fabrics further still down the supply chain - click here
+We’re also working on responsible sourcing of fibres and fabrics further still down the supply chain - click here to learn more about our approach.

 In addition to the primary and secondary data we collect from our supply base, we also regularly refresh our research on key issues in our sourcing countries, to inform our risk assessments and due diligence approach.
 For example: